Birds-eye view of Helsinki

 Citizens of non-EU/EEA countries may have to apply for both a travel visa and a student residence permit at their nearest Finnish embassy or consulate or online before arriving in Finland.
 If you’re not sure if you need a visa to enter Finland, contact the Finnish embassy nearest to you.

 To apply for a permit, you must have been admitted into a higher education institute beforehand.
 Also you will need to fulfil other student residence permit requirements, for example insurance and means of support.
-Once attained, you’re allowed to work up to 25 hours a week during the school year.
-After your studies are complete, students may be granted a residence permit for one year for job-seeking or for starting a business.
+This residence permit allows you to work up to 30 hours a week during the school year.
+If your work is a part your degree (for example, practical training or thesis work) then there is no hourly restriction.

 Find a program